hanhyeonkyu/hanhyeonkyu/README.md

 ### Alex HHK

 👋 Hello, I'm Alex HHK.
-I'm currently working as an software engineer at IQVIA.
+I'm currently working as an software engineer at Healthcare Company.
 I'm working on creating a NodeJS-based Web site and deploying it for providing visualization services that analyze healthcare big data.
 I have previously developed apps (web, mobile, desktop) using Typescript, Golang, and Python.

 I'm always curious, always practicing, always looking back, never giving up and growing steadily.
 * Learning: Continue taking multiple courses or learn new technologies through Github and Producthunt.